-In recent years, an acquisition that appears to be economically unreasonable (killer acquisition) where a firm acquires another firm (such as startup) that has been conducting innovative R&D and then terminates the R&D has been pointed out as issue in the field of competition policy^[43].
-Such a killer acquisition can be understood as a means to eliminate a potential risk to a product of an existing firm in a case where another firm has been conducting R&D for a product that overlaps with (potentially substitutes for) the existing firm's product and the R&D is the potential risk.
-Under a certain condition^[44], a replacement effect (cannibalization effect) works, and the existing firm ends up terminating the acquired R&D^[43].
-Therefore, it is considered appropriate that an impact mechanism of a killer acquisition on R&D incentive of a combined firm be summarized as a replacement effect (cannibalization effect)^[46] ^[47] ^[48].
+acquisition) where a firm acquires another firm (such as startup) that has been conducting innovative R&D and then terminates the R&D has been pointed out as issue in the field of competition policy Such a killer acquisition can be understood as a means to eliminate a potential risk to a product of an existing firm in a case where another firm has been conducting R&D for a product that overlaps with (potentially substitutes for) the existing firm's product and the R&D is the potential risk.
+Under a certain condition a replacement effect (cannibalization effect) works, and the existing firm ends up terminating the acquired R&D Therefore, it is considered appropriate that an impact mechanism of a killer acquisition on R&D incentive of a combined firm be summarized as a replacement effect (cannibalization effect) A [48] [49].

-While an acquired firm is assumed to be in an R&D phase before reaching productization, it is considered that this should be understood as an impact mechanism in a horizontal business combination assuming potential competition in light of the above motive and action of a killer acquisition even if there is no apparent competition
+While an acquired firm is assumed to be in an R&D phase before reaching productization, it is considered that this should be understood as an impact mechanism in a horizontal business combination assuming potential competition in light of the above motive and action of a killer acquisition even if there is no apparent competition between the acquired and acquiring firms [50] [51].